junior-devleague/ig-profile/README.md

   - Set the background image to `Bottom-Bar.png` found in the *images* folder

-10. Continue modify your elements with these style attributes:
+10. Continue to modify your elements with these style attributes:
   - `padding`
   - `margin`
   - `font-size`